Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 * Wikimedia Foundation, Inc., (2017c).
 [Agent-based model](https://en.wikipedia.org/wiki/Agent-based_model).
 Retrived from https://en.wikipedia.org/wiki/Agent-based_model

 ### Study Group
+*Overall, I think the study groups are helpful to get a good head start on the different parts of the code but I defintly spent a good amount of time on the code myself to make sure it worked properly.*

 * 4/13/2017
 *Note: I'm not 100% sure who all was in this group since I attended via skype (audio only).
 These we just the voices I could hear.*
 	* Keith MacArthur